Prashanti12/movierecommendations/README.md

 project, and we will share our progress and results with the wider community.
 We believe that our project can make a contribution to the field of movie recommendation and machine learning

+DATASETS

+The dataset used in this context is downloaded from MovieLens datasets and saved to the working directory.
+To read the contents of the file into a Python program, used the Pandas library's "read_csv()" function.
+It has information about 9000 unique movies.
+It has two csv files:
+1. movies.csv : this file contain movieId,title of movies and genre of
+movies.
+2. rating.csv : this file contain ratings given by userId to MovieId and rating given to movieId.